DANIEL OPPENHEIMER, Board Member

-TONI REYES, Austin, Chair
+TONI REYES, Chair

 Toni Reyes was born in Beaumont and graduated from the University of Texas in Austin with a bachelor’s degree in Advertising.